ArmanThakur-1001/SMS_SPAM_DETECTION/README.md

 ```

 ## Dataset
-The dataset used for training and evaluation is located in the `data` directory.
+The dataset used for training and evaluation is located in directory.
 It includes labeled examples of spam and ham messages.
 You can replace it with your dataset if needed.

 ## Model Training
-Details about the model architecture, hyperparameters, and the training process can be found in the `train_model.ipynb` Jupyter notebook.
+Train the Model.

 ## Evaluation
 The model's performance is evaluated on a separate test set.
-Evaluation metrics such as accuracy, precision, recall, and F1 score are reported in the `evaluation_results.txt` file.
+Evaluation metrics such as accuracy, precision, recall, and F1 score are calculated.

 ## Results
-A summary of the model's performance and any notable findings are documented in the `results.md` file.
+A summary of the model's performance are shown.

 ## Dependencies
 This project requires: